kubesuiteorg/kubereport/test/README.md

     You should see the `metrics-server` deployment listed with the desired number of pods running.

+## Alternatively, you can connect to any cloud Kubernetes cluster.

 ## Generating Reports with KubeReport

 1. **Generate a General Report**: